 “All the foretold marks of the ‘last days’ are here.
 They prove without a doubt that we have been in the ‘last days’ since 1914.
 Hence it was in that year that God’s heavenly kingdom came to power!”
 (The Truth that Leads to Eternal Life, 1968, 90).

 Therefore, 1914 is “the ‘turning point’ of modern history, a pivotal one for mankind, because that is when the world entered a period of difficulty never before experienced on such an earth-wide scale.”
 (The WT, Oct.
 15, 1980, 14-15)

 The “signs” Jesus listed out in the Olivet Discourse – wars, famine, earthquakes – apply to every century of the church since that time until the end of the Church Age when He returns.
 These are the “beginnings of birth pains” (Mt.
 24:8); they do not in themselves prove that the final fulfillment is here.

 “The war that began in 1914 fits this description…For the first time in history the whole world was at war.”
 (The Truth, 86)

 The WW1 was not the first world war.
-The Wars of Napoleon (1792-1815) was fought for more than 20 years and was fought on all continents, whereas the WWI was only limited to Europe.
+The Wars of Napoleon (1792-1815) were fought for more than 20 years and fought on all continents, whereas the WWI was only limited to Europe.

 Outrageous figures of deaths are also thrown about: “More than 100 million people have died as a result of wars since 1914.”
 (Bible Teach, 89).

 This proves nothing.
 The Taipan Rebellion in the 19th century claimed 40 million lives.
-Add this to the war of Spanish succession (1702-1713), the 7 years war (1756-1763), the wars of American Independence (1775-1783) and other brutal wars in past centuries and we have over a 100 million deaths.
+Add to this the war of Spanish succession (1702-1713), the seven years war (1756-1763), the wars of American Independence (1775-1783) and other brutal wars in past centuries, and we have over a 100 million deaths.

 “In 1929, famine caused an estimated 3 million deaths in China.
-In the 1930’s, 5 million died of hunger in the USSR.”
-(WT, Apr 15, 1983, 5)
+In the 1930’s, 5 million died of hunger in the USSR” (WT, Apr 15, 1983, 5)

 The Watchtower quotes the WHO that “malnutrition plays a major role in the deaths of more than five million children each year.”
 (Bible Teach, 89)

 There were famines in Ireland, France and Persia in the 19th century which claimed millions of lives.
-In fact, the devastating effects of famine has reduced in the 20th century due to advanced crop sciences.
+In fact, the devastating effects of famine have reduced in the 20th century due to advanced crop sciences.

 “Also, after 1914 a series of earthquakes rocked the earth, causing great damage.
 In 1915, in Italy, nearly 30,000 were killed.
 In 1920, in China, 180,000 died.
-In 1923, 143,000 died in Japan.”
-(The Truth, 87)
+In 1923, 143,000 died in Japan” (The Truth, 87)

 The 1703 earthquake in Japan claimed 200,000; India (1737), 300,000 and Syria (1201) 1.1 million.
 There have been 49 earthquakes between 1900-1904, and 44 between 2000-2004.

 “Right after WWI more people died of the Spanish flu than had died of any disease epidemic in the history of mankind.
 The death toll was some 21 million.”
 (You Can Live Forever on Planet Earth, p 181)